vorakl/aves/README.md

 * Any sub-directories along the path of URLs are accessable
 * A correct year's part of a copyright string accordingly to dates of a first and a last articles
 * Versioning of static assets from the config files including other useful for SEO `meta` parameters
+* Configurable header tags for SEO and a separate template for favicons
 * Bonus: a simplified version of a Makefile for bundling CSS and JS files, render a site, check it on the local Nginx which is running from the official docker image (installed Docker is required) and publish it to the GitHub Pages

 ## Installation